postcss/postcss/docs/api.md

 ### `postcss.stringify(node, builder)`

-Default function to convert nodes tree to CSS string.
+Default function to convert a node tree into a CSS string.

 ## `Processor` class

 A `Processor` instance contains plugins to process CSS.
-Create one `Processor` instance, initialize its plugins, and then use that instance on many CSS files.
+Create one `Processor` instance, initialize its plugins, and then use that instance on numerous CSS files.

 ```js
 var processor = postcss([autoprefixer, cssnext, cssgrace]);